Middle East

 Flight prices to Dubai

-The average flight prices from the US to Dubai are likely to cost anywhere between $450 and $1,400 per person, depending on if you choose direct or indirect flights, and if you opt for budget or economy class.
+Return flights from the US to Dubai typically range from $450 to $1,400 per person, depending on whether you choose direct or indirect routes, and budget versus economy class.
+Off-season travel (June to September) offers lower fares.

 Accommodation costs in Dubai